 25. Slander: Before his death, Alexander III blesses M. Kshesinskaya for prodigal cohabitation with his son Tsarevich Nicholas.

-At the table, Matilda was seated next to Tsarevich Nikolai, who, despite his position and young age (he was then 22 years old), had not been seen by that time in any amorous story where he could demonstrate his ardor and temperament.
+At the table, Matilda was seated next to Tsarevich Nicholas, who, despite his position and young age (he was then 22 years old), had not been seen by that time in any amorous story where he could demonstrate his ardor and temperament.
 Fervor and temperament - no, but devotion and tenderness - very much so.

 Dreams of marriage

 By the time he met Kshesinskaya, Nikolai already intended to marry Alice of Hesse-Darmstadt.
-Photo: commons.wikimedia.org
+Photo: Commons.wikimedia.org

 “Baby” Kshesinskaya and Nikki

 Matilda Kshesinskaya fell in love with the future emperor at first sight.
-Photo: commons.wikimedia.org
+Photo: Commons.wikimedia.org

 End of story